ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/piController/uz_piController_set_Kp.rst

 Description
 ===========

 Updates the proportional gain of the PI-Controller during runtime.
-Asserts, if the new value is greater or equal than 0.0f.
+Asserts that the new value is greater or equal than 0.0f.